 — PFF College Football (@PFF_College) February 25, 2017

 Brown is an outstanding tackler who consistently defeats blocks despite his size because of his instincts.
-He consistently blows run plays up because of his ability to read blocks and beat them to the point of attack, and ability reflected in the fact he finished third among FBS inside linebackers last season in run-stop percentage.
+He consistently blows run plays up because of his ability to read blocks and beat them to the point of attack; that ability reflected in the fact he finished third among FBS inside linebackers last season in run-stop percentage.
 While his short-area quickness and aggressiveness serve him well against the run, his speed and size issues are very apparent in coverage.
-While he is likely a two-down run defender at the next level, he is still worth an early Day 3 pick because he is so proficient against the run, and his competitiveness suggests he can develop into an top contributor on special teams as well.
+While he is likely a two-down run defender at the next level, he is still worth an early Day 3 pick because he is so proficient against the run, and his competitiveness suggests that he can develop into a top contributor on special teams as well.

 Evans is a frustrating player to watch on film because he is an excellent athlete but doesn’t finish nearly enough plays because he lacks physicality.
 He is frequently in position to make plays because he uses leverage well to defeat blockers and can win with speed, but he missed 12 tackles last season and finished just 108th in tackling efficiency at the position.
 His athleticism serves him well in coverage, which will likely be his primary responsibility at the next level.

 At 6-foot-0 and 231 pounds, Brown lacks the size to consistently hold up against blockers at the next level, but he plays at a high speed in all phases (despite what his average 4.70 40 time suggests) and was a very productive player at UCLA.
-Last season he did not give up a touchdown while picking off three passes and breaking up another three.
+Last season, he did not give up a touchdown while picking off three passes and breaking up another three.
 While there is cause for concern on whether his game can translate on first and second down, his strong play in coverage should be highly valued considering today’s game.

 UCLA LB Jayon Brown "has the fluid athleticism of a safety in coverage…can transition effectively with burst."https://t.co/4wmdTJO2gl